Change of status

 GP registrars who have newly qualified can work as they are on the performers list and will be showing on the performers list website.
 The individual can show they are qualified by producing their certificate of completed training (CCT) This is also reflected on the GMC register which any employer can check if they so wish.

 PCSE is responsible for checking that any partners who have left a practice have had their patients redistributed to other GPs at the practice – this is part of NPL2 and NPL3 processing.

 If you are contacted regarding this, please provide the details of how the patients need to be reallocated.

 Practices can set up pooled lists which would avoid the need for the patient split to be communicated each time a partner leaves.
 To set up a pooled list, please email PCSE at firstname.lastname@example.org

 Yes.
 If you move to a new practice, a new GP code will be issued to you as part of the Performers List change notification process.
 Please do not use your old GP code once you move to a new practice, as this would result in new patient registrations being assigned to your previous practice, and the patient’s medical records would be sent to your previous practice.

-When an NPL 2 (change to circumstance or status) is processed for a new GP joining a practice, PCSE will send the performer a change notification confirmation letter which includes their prescribing number, G referral code, and their local code.
+When an NPL 2 or NPL3 (change to circumstance or status) is processed for a new GP joining a practice, PCSE will send the performer a change notification confirmation letter which includes their prescribing number, G referral code, and their local code.
 If you require these codes for performers in your practice, please ask them for a copy of this letter.